-December 31, 2020.
-The dashed green line in Figure 5-2 shows the FDIc calculated assuming that the capacity that cleared in an RPM auction from the at risk resources and other resources with deactivation notices is replaced by gas, wind and solar capacity.
-The FDIc under these assumptions would decrease by 0.2 percent on average from the expected FDIc for the period January 1, 2021, through June 1, 2021.
+The FDI_c was used to measure the impact of potential retirements of resources that the MMU has identified as being at risk of retirement.
+A total of 4,763 MW of coal, CT and other capacity were identified as being at risk of retirement.40 Generation owners that intend to retire a generator are required by the tariff to notify PJM at least 90 days in advance of the retirement.41 There are 4,622.5 MW of generation that have a requested retirement date after March 31, 2021.42 The dashed green line in Figure 5-2 shows the FDI_c calculated assuming that the capacity that cleared in an RPM auction from the at risk resources and other resources with deactivation notices is replaced by gas, wind and solar capacity.43 44 The FDI_c under these assumptions would decrease by 0.3 percent on average from the expected FDI_c for the period April 1, 2021, through June 1, 2021.